fghaas/pyconit2023/markdown/talk.md

 Let people think.

 And watch what happens.
-It won't be magic, it will humanity.
+It won't be magic, it will be humanity.
 Doing what we're good at.

 Thank you.